devvictrix/py-pixel-bot/docs/adrs/ADR-003-Configuration-Profile-Storage-Format.md

 ## Context and Problem Statement

-The visual automation tool needs to store user configurations (bot profiles), which include:
+The visual automation tool (Mark-I) needs to store user configurations (bot profiles), which include:
 *   Definitions of screen regions to monitor.
 *   Paths to template images for matching.
 *   Analysis parameters for these regions/conditions.